djtoler/Deploying-a-Python-App-onto-EC2-with-Nginx/README.md

 # Steps
 ### Step 1) Build Our Infrastructure
+* #### _In this deployment, we move away from the default infastructre AWS provides and build our own.
+This gives us more control over important aspects of our system design like regulating ingress and egress traffic.
+This can reduce our costs by protecting our resources from potential unauthorized use/abuse...
+Or cost optimizing our system components by isolating them and analyzing each one individually._
 ```
 Create a VPC
 Create a Public Subnet inside of our VPC